wax-office-of-inspector-general/wax-developer/docs/en/dapp-development/index.md

 <span class="anchor" id="guides"></span>
 <h2>Guides</h2>

-Learn how to make API requests to your local blockchain and the WAX mainnet, and get an overview of the WAX-CDT C++ API used to build your smart contracts.
+Learn how to make API requests to your local blockchain, WAX testnet or WAX mainnet, and get an overview of the WAX-CDT C++ API used to build your smart contracts.

   * [WAX RPC API](/en/api-reference)
   * [WAX-CDT API](/en/api-reference/cdt_api)